What Is THCV? Uses, Benefits & Risks

 There are some potential risks associated with taking THCV, as there are with any substance.
 The research surrounding THCV, in particular, is limited, but the similarities between THCV and THC suggest that the risks involved with both are comparable.

-Most notably, smoking or vaping cannabis flowers or extracts can put a strain on the lungs and potentially increase your risk of lung cancer.
+Most notably, smoking or vaping cannabis flowers or extracts can strain the lungs and potentially increase your risk of lung cancer.

 What’s the Standard Dose of THCV?